Ashanti Gold S.C.: Recent years

-Ashanti Gold SC has never matched the greatness of their three-year cup run, but have remained a top team in the First Capital Plus Bank Premier League.
-They continue to produce excellent footballers who have played throughout Europe.
+Ashanti Gold SC have remained a top team in the First Capital Plus Bank Premier League.
+They continue to produce footballers who have played throughout Europe.
 AshGold goalkeeper George Owu, joined the Black Stars in their quest for the FIFA 2006 World Cup, but did not appear in a game.

 “Ashantigold SC will be demoted to Division Two League after being found guilty of match manipulation in their fixture against Inter Allies FC,” read part of the statement released by Ghana FA.

 “The decision takes effect from the 2022-23 league season.
 Officials of the club and players, who participated in the above-mentioned match have also been sanctioned by the disciplinary committee.”

 There were several reports within the local and international football space that the matchday 34 fixture at the Obuasi Len Clay Stadium on July 17, 2021, which Ashantigold won 7–0, had been fixed to fulfil a correct score of five goals to one in their favour.
 The committee further explained the sanctions meted on Ashantigold: “That at the end of the 2021-22 Ghana Premier League season, Ashantigold shall be demoted to the Division Two League in accordance with Article 6(3)(h) of the GFA Disciplinary Code 2019.